Point-like Source Detection (photutils.detection)#

 generalization beyond simple Gaussian kernels.

-As an example, let’s load an image from the bundled datasets and select a subset of the image.
-We will estimate the background and background noise using sigma-clipped statistics:
+As an example, let’s load a simulated HST star image and add Gaussian noise.
+We will then estimate the background and background noise using sigma-clipped statistics:

 >>> import numpy as np